 Fukuoka Yatai Guide

-We would like to introduce a newly open shop called *Wazzeka*, which means “very”, as in “very good/delicious”, in Kagoshima dialect .It’s located along Naka river, in Nakagawa street, Nakasu.
+FUN!
+JAPAN Team went to a shop called *Wazzeka*, which means “very”, as in “very good/delicious”, in Kagoshima dialect .It’s located along Naka river, in Nakagawa street, Nakasu.
 The great thing with this particular one is that the surroundings are really pleasant.
 Since the food stands row is facing the river, you’ll be able to enjoy the view while eating.

 - Ramen - Noodle soup.